Use of Collaborative Forums at London Bridge Station

 Although it was expensive and involved micro-management of the schedule for a possession to take decisions on the work being done, the War Room has proven to be extremely successful.
-On KO2 there have been very few significant overruns (3 or 4 baseline plan changes only).
-This approach has put an end to reactive planning “in the hole” which can have dire consequences and provides a single source of truth to stakeholders through regular reporting.
-Progress reports are submitted into the War Room every six hours where they are signed off.
-This significantly helps Infrastructure Managers (IMs).
+On Key Output 2 (KO2) there were very few significant overruns (3 or 4 baseline plan changes only).
+This approach put an end to reactive planning “in the hole” which can have dire consequences and provides a single source of truth to stakeholders through regular reporting.
+Progress reports are submitted into the War Room every six hours where they were signed off.
+This significantly helped Infrastructure Managers (IMs).

-Whilst the War Room approach did exist in KO1 it was relatively insubstantial and not truly effective.
+Whilst the War Room approach did exist in Key Output 1 it was relatively insubstantial and not truly effective.
 It was subsequently strengthened for KO2 with investment in and introduction of new equipment (such as Sight-Eye, a site monitoring system).